 As a matter of fact, the ride should be played in the same manner that you would the hi-hat, but without the foot pedal.

-Performing musicians often alternate between the ride and hi-hat during different parts of a song, in order to enhance certain sections.
+You’ll hear in some of the best drum songs the drummer alternating between the ride and hi-hat during different parts of a song in order to enhance certain sections.
 Because the ride sounds deeper than the hi-hat and sustains for much longer, the contrast between the crisp hi-hat cymbals and washy ride tone creates a more interesting percussion section.

 The type of sticks you use to hit the ride also affects the sound it kicks out.
 For example, wooden sticks will produce a quiet, smooth sound, whereas nylon tipped sticks will give a brighter, ping.
 This applies to hi-hat cymbals too.